 4. Distribute your video with Oneload.

-If you are serious about your video and need to ensure it is promoted in more places than YouTube Oneload (formely Tubemogul) can help.
+If you want to promote your video blogs in more places than YouTube, Oneload (formely Tubemogul) can help.
 This tool allows you to distribute your video to a wide range of video platforms including – Youtube, Vimeo, Blip.TV, MetaCafe, DailyMotion, Twitter etc.

 5. Roland R-05 Voice Recorder